EOFY offer

 Understanding accumulated depreciation helps you:

-• Reduce taxes: Lower your taxable income with depreciation expenses, as eligible businesses may be able to claim an immediate or accelerated deduction, which can reduce your tax bill and keep more cash in your business
+• Reduce taxes: Lower your taxable income with depreciation expenses, as eligible small businesses may be able to instantly write off assets costing less than $20,000 each or claim accelerated depreciation deductions, which can reduce your tax bill and keep more cash in your business.
+According to PwC Australia, the instant asset write-off currently lets eligible small businesses with turnover under $10 million immediately deduct assets costing less than $20,000 each, making it important to understand which assets qualify for immediate write-off versus standard accumulated depreciation.

 How does accumulated depreciation affect financial statements?

-Accumulated depreciation appears on three key financial statements, each serving a different purpose.
+Accumulated depreciation appears on 3 key financial statements, each serving a different purpose.
+Here's how it shows up on each one.

 Accumulated depreciation on the balance sheet